snehasadap/bonbon-website/README.md

      For this project, you can remove all these files, since you will be using mine.

-  4. Download my code as a `.zip` file, unzip it, then paste all the files in your workspace.
+  4. Download the `bonbon-website` code as a `.zip` file, unzip it, then paste all the files in your workspace.
   5. Install the dependencies
      ```sh
      cd bonbon